gmitchell1982/inventory-management-system/README.md

 * Project Originator: Gerald L. Mitchell [Link to GitHub Portfolio](https://github.com/gmitchell1982)

 ## License
+Currently, all rights are reserved by Gerald L. Mitchell.
+If I can get proper permissions to move forward from previous clients, the license may change in the future.

 ## How To Contribute
 As a portfolio piece, this project has no current need for contribution.